beckyclark17/bc-starling-task/README.md

 # Starling Fraud Data Science "Horses" task
 Author: Becky Clark, Feb 2022.

-## Setup
-Prior to opening a notebook, run `pip3 install -e .` to install project requirements.

 ## Instructions
 Attached you will find a csv file containing 36820 rows and the following columns